 Communication shelters, telecom huts, prefabricated buildings or telecom shelters.
-No matter what you refer to it as, they are a staple in the telecommunications industry.
+No matter what you call it, they are a standard in the telecommunications industry.
 When it comes to protecting vital telecommunications equipment, concrete shelters are the most important aspect of any site build to protect equipment that will be housed for the foreseeable future.

-Deciding on going with a new or used shelter is also a very important decision when it comes to approaching your telecom project.
+Deciding on a new or used shelter is a very important decision when it comes to approaching your telecom project.
 Each option has certain advantages to help you achieve specific goals.
 Depending on your specifications, BDC Group can customize a new shelter or refurbish a surplus shelter to meet your needs.

-By purchasing a new telecom shelter, you have the option of customizing it to unique specifications including fabricating a structure at a specific size to meet your exact needs.
-This is ideal for the consumer in a situation where specific size limitations are key and you can’t find that perfect shelter in the current marketplace, especially with limited options.
+By purchasing a new telecom shelter, you can customize it to unique specifications including fabricating a structure at a specific size to meet your exact needs.
+This is ideal for the consumer in a situation where specific size limitations are key and you can’t find that perfect surplus shelter in the current marketplace, especially with limited options.

-New shelters are built for strength and can withstand impact, harsh weather conditions and minimum load bearing which provides unsurpassed strength.
+New shelters are built to last and can withstand impact, harsh weather conditions and minimum load bearing which provides unsurpassed strength.
 Weather conditions include up to 150 mph winds and flying debris.
 Worried about insects or weather climates ruining your investment?
 Boring insects, mold, mildew and erosion are no match for concrete shelters.